robert-laws/advanced-css-sass/README.md

 * Mixins - reusable pieces of code
 * Functions - a mixin that produces a value
 * Extends - pieces of repeatable code thhat can be inherited by selectors
+* Control Directives - use of conditionals and loops

 ## Use a logical architecture for organizing folders for development